reimund/Save-Panel/readme.txt

 Before installing, make sure any old Save Panel files have been removed.

 Photoshop CS 6 / CC
 -------------------

+1. Rename 'cs cc/savepanel-1.0.4.zxp' to have a .zip extension.
+2. Unzip the file.
-1. Copy the Save Panel directory (residing in the "panels/cs6" directory) to
+3. Copy the Save Panel directory (residing in the "panels/cs6" directory) to
    <Photoshop>/Plug-ins/Panels.

-2. Run Photoshop and show the panel by going to Window/Extensions/Save Panel.
+4. Run Photoshop and show the panel by going to Window/Extensions/Save Panel.

 Photoshop CS 5